20 DecLync 2010 for iPhone – A First Look

 Great write up.
 I’m noticing on our iphones that the lync client works just fine but when we go to meetings or the voicemail nothing comes up and we get an error saying that “Cant connect to Exchange Web Server.
 You can try again later.”
 Did you have to do anything special to get the meeting info to work properly?

-• Justin Morris says:
+1. Justin Morris

 Hi Patrick,